Table of Contents:

 Here are some examples of acts on Instagram that may be considered legal trademark infringement:

-The first (and the easiest) thing you should do is to search for your name or brand’s name on the Instagram platform.
-You may also try searching for phrase variations, typos (i.e., Gogle instead of Google), and so on.
+The first (and the easiest) thing to do is search for your name or brand’s name on Instagram.
+Try searching for phrase variations, typos (i.e., Gogle instead of Google), and so on.
 Instagram will then show the search result listing all the accounts using your brand name.

 Try reviewing these accounts one by one.
-Remember that just because an account has the same name similar/the same to your brand name doesn’t necessarily mean it’s made with a malicious intent to impersonate you.
-You can evaluate other factors, like the content they are posting (i.e., if they are copying your feeds, it’s a definite impersonation), where they claim they are located, interactions with others, and so on.
+Remember an account with a name that is similar or the same as your brand name has not necessarily been created with malicious intent to impersonate you.
+You can also evaluate other factors, like the content they are posting (i.e., if they are copying your feeds, you can bet it’s a blatant impersonation), where they claim they are located, interactions with others, and so on.

-Keep in mind that accounts that are created with malicious intent tend to block the legitimacy of the brand, so you may try using another account (i.e., your personal account) to perform the search.
-Also, try different spellings and variations of names.
+Additionally, keep in mind that accounts created with malicious intent tend to block the legitimate brand.
+Therefore you may need to try using another account (i.e., your personal account) to perform the search.

-You can leverage Instagram’s search algorithm and try using hashtags in your search to find fake Instagram accounts.
-This is especially effective when the fake account is using the account to sell products since, typically, they’ll use product-specific hashtags.
+Leverage Instagram’s search algorithm.
+Try using hashtags in your search to find fake Instagram accounts.
+This is especially effective when the fake account is using the account to sell products because, typically, they’ll use product-specific hashtags.

-You can also perform a reverse image search (i.e., via Google Images) to check whether there are accounts that posted your photos or photos of your product/logo on Instagram.
-As you can see, this process can also be time-consuming.
+Perform a reverse image search (i.e., via Google Images) to check whether there are accounts that posted your photos or photos of your product/logo on Instagram.
+As with searching via hashtags, this process can also be time-consuming.

 1. By using your desktop/web app